Commercial Freezer Maintenance 101: Keeping Your Frozen Inventory Safe in 2026

 Does blade size really matter on the fans?
 The fans are engineered for the specific cubic footage of the unit.
 Never swap out a fan blade for a different size or pitch; it will change the airflow and could cause the evaporator to freeze over.

 Should I turn my freezer off at night to save energy?
 Absolutely not.
-It takes far more energy to pull a warm unit down to 0°F than it does to maintain that temperature.
-Plus, you’ll ruin your inventory.
-Use a high-quality unit with R290 refrigerant for the best energy efficiency instead.
+It takes far more energy to pull a warm unit down to -10°F than it does to maintain that temperature.
+Plus, you'll ruin your inventory.
+Use a high-quality unit with R290 refrigerant and ENERGY STAR certification for the best energy efficiency instead.

 About The Author